Taipei Assassins: 2014

 In the beginning of Season 4, TPA acquired "Morning" from Wayi Spider as the new mid laner; while "BeBe" switched back to AD Carry and "DinTer" became the substitute.
 On 11 October, Lilballz got a ban from Garena since he is caught from elo-boosting and retired right after the ban is active.

 From November 2013 to January 2014, TPA competed in the 2014 GPL Winter.
 They finished the group stage with 8 wins and 2 losses.
-They managed to beat Full Louis (3–0), Saigon Jokers (3–2), and Taipei Snipers (3–2) in the knock out stages and became the champion of the tournament.
+They managed to beat Full Louis (3–0), Saigon Jokers (3–2), and Taipei Snipers (3–2) in the knockout stages and became the champion of the tournament.
 During the time of 2014 GPL Winter, TPA also took part in IEM Season VIII – Singapore, but lost to Saigon Jokers and got the 5th/6th place along with Singapore Sentinels.

 Right after the 2014 GPL Winter, "Sarsky" left TPA.
 DinTer became the starting jungler and the team played in 2014 GPL Spring.
 They won all their matches in the group stage.
 In the knock out stages, TPA defeated Insidious Gaming (3–0), Taipei Snipers (3–2), and ahq (3–2) to become the champion of the tournament once again.
 TPA was also invited to IEM Season VIII - World Championship but got only the 5th/6th place along with Invictus Gaming.

 TPA then acquired Winds from Taipei Snipers as the new jungler.
 They came to All-Star Paris 2014 as Taiwan & SEA representative but they got a bad tournament with 4 losses against Cloud 9, Fnatic, SK Telecom T1 K, and OMG.
 Before the 2014 GPL Summer started, TPA acquired Chawy from Singapore Sentinels as the substitute mid laner.
 They finished the group stage with 9 wins and 1 loss.
 TPA then managed to win against Insidious Gaming Rebirth (3–0); Saigon Fantastic Five (3–1); and ahq (3–0) to become the champion of the tournament the third time, getting the #1 seed of Taiwan & SEA Region in the World Championship 2014.